-Budgeted cost: £7,372
+Budgeted cost: £9,195

-Activity Evidence that supports this approach Challenge number(s) addressed Use of Language Link and purchase of Vocabulary Ninja to improve listening, narrative and vocabulary skills for disadvantaged pupils who have relatively low spoken language skills.
+Activity Evidence that supports this approach Challenge number(s) addressed Early identification of children with Speech, Language and Communication needs (SLCN).
+Language link and resources from identified training will be utilised to support children assessed as requiring the most support for language development in Reception and Year 1.
 Oral language interventions can have a positive impact on pupils' language skills.
-Approaches that focus on speaking, listening and a combination of the two, show positive impact on attainment: Oral language interventions/ EEF (educationendowmentfoundation.org.uk) 1 Funding to release teaching assistants to deliver interventions. £450 + £2876 = £3326 Additional phonics sessions targeted at disadvantaged pupils who required further phonics support.
+Approaches that focus on speaking, listening and a combination of the two, show positive impact on attainment: Oral language interventions/ EEF (educationendowmentfoundation.org.uk) Funding to release teaching assistants to deliver interventions. £450 + £2,876 = £3,326 Additional phonics sessions targeted at disadvantaged pupils who required further phonics support.
 TA employed to support targeted phonics intervention.
 Phonics approaches have a strong evidence base indicating a positive impact on pupils, particularly from disadvantaged backgrounds.
-Targeted phonics interventions have been shown to be more effective when derived as regular sessions over a period up to 12 weeks: Phonics/ Toolkit Strange/ Education Endowment Foundation/ EEF 2 £2876 High quality and personalised phonics lessons for Y2 children who did not meet the Year 1 phonics check.
+Targeted phonics interventions have been shown to be more effective when derived as regular sessions over a period up to 12 weeks: Phonics/ Toolkit Strange/ Education Endowment Foundation/ EEF 2 £2,876 High quality and personalised phonics lessons for Y2 children who did not meet the Year 1 phonics check.
 Additional phonics sessions targeted at disadvantaged pupils who require further phonics support.
 Tuition targeted at specific needs and knowledge gaps can be an effective method to support low attaining pupils or those falling behind, both one-to-one and in small groups: One to one tuition/ EEF (educationendowmentfoundation.org.uk) Small group tuition/ Toolkit Stand/ Education Endowment Foundation / EEF.
-2 2 hours a week x 20 weeks = £1170
+2 hours a week x 20 weeks = £1170